Katie-Swinea/Spring2024-Paper-Wad-Interceptor/Documentation/Signoffs/Image_Processing.md

 used for the processor to determine the signals being sent to the launcher.

 The camera that is being used is an 1280 by 720 pixels.
 Benchmarks for the Jetson Nano Developer Kit show that for a 1920 by 1080 pixel image can process
-102 frames per second to find color and process the image.
-This means it takes 9.8 ms to calculate the image information.
+102 frames per second to find color which is the same length as finding distance based on the Big O analysis.
+This means it takes 9.8 ms to process the image information.
 The camera takes in 60 frames per second so it takes 16.67 ms to get a new image [2].
 The arithmetic processes for determining speed and other calculations to send to the launcher are considered to have O(1).
 This means the most limiting time factor is the speed calculation which will take the time to get the two depths and make the calculation.
 This will be 43.13 ms which is well within the 1/8 of time of the golf ball's speed that is necessary.

 **Bill of Materials:**